fdformula/MathlyLua/README.md

 used this way, say, `ones(1, 100)`**.
 This allows us to generate a table of specified lenght and addresse it conveniently like `x[i]` instead of `x[1][i]`.

+Matrix operations can't be applied to a table.
+If they are needed, convert a table to a mathly matrix first.
+(See 1c.)

 #### c.
 Mathly matrix operations each return a mathly matrix if the result is a matrix.

 We can only apply matrix operations on mathly matrices.
 For example,